Funtua: Educational institutions

 Funtua has higher education institutions which accommodate students from all over the country.
-The newly established Federal University of Health Sciences, Funtua which is set to commence academic activities on September 2025, there is a remedial school known as Ahmadu Bello University School of Basic and Remedial Studies (SBRS), Funtua, which accommodates students from all 19 northern states of Nigeria..
+The newly established Federal University of Health Sciences, Funtua which is set to commence academic activities in September 2025, there is a remedial school known as Ahmadu Bello University School of Basic and Remedial Studies (SBRS), Funtua, which accommodates students from all 19 northern states of Nigeria..
 It has three health technology colleges - the Muslim Community College of Health Science & Technology Funtua, the College of Health and Environmental Sciences Funtua and the Community School of Health Sciences and Technology Funtua Annex.
 Another diploma-awarding institution is the Abdullahi Aminchi College of Advanced Studies Funtua which is registered to award diploma certificates by its affiliated with ABU Zaria, Imam Saidu College of Education, which awards NCE and Isma'ila Isah College of Advanced Studies which also award a diploma certificate in collaboration with Haicas Tsafe.
 Funtua had a certificate-awarding institution now preparing to start awarding diplomas, known as the College of Administration, Funtua.